 There are new contenders coming to eat away at the dominance of the traditional law firm and they’re called Alternative Business Structures (ABSs).
 Nations such as the UK, the US, Canada, and Australia are considering or have already approved the legality of ABSs—a form of deregulation that allows and makes it easier for ABS law firms to:

 - Be owned in part or whole by non-lawyers;

 - Offer non-legal services; and

 - Offer automated legal services.

-ABSs, combined with the technological innovations described above, are enabling the rise of new forms of law firms.
+ABSs, combined with the technological innovations described above, is enabling the rise of new forms of law firms.

 Enterprising lawyers, using technology to automate their time consuming administrative and e-discovery duties, can now cheaply and easily start their own niche law firms to provide clients with specialized legal services.
 More interestingly, as tech assumes more and more legal duties, the human lawyers may transition towards more of a business development/prospecting role, sourcing new clients to feed into their increasingly automated law firm.